microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onattributecollectionstartcustomextensionhandler.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The 'onAttributeCollectionStart' event in the Azure AD auth pipeline enables this scenario upon the start of the user attribution collection stage of a sign up flow.
+Used for creating a new custom extension based on the **onAttributeCollectionStart** event to configure the collection of attributes upon user sign up via the [externalUsersSelfServiceSignUpEventsFlow](../resources/externalUsersSelfServiceSignUpEventsFlow.md) object.
 This event and custom extension enables the sign up flow to block a user from continuing sign-up based on the federated identity or email as well as pre-fill attributes to be collected with pre-specified values.

 Inherits from [onAttributeCollectionStartHandler](../resources/onattributecollectionstarthandler.md).